 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

-MGR Weston Kay LLP (“mgr”, “we”, “us” and “our”) is an accountancy, tax and business advisory firm.
-We are registered in England and Wales as a limited liability partnership under number OC307515 and our registered office is at 55 Loudoun Road, St John’s Wood, London, NW8 0DL.
+MGR Weston Kay LLP (“mgr”), MGR Audit Limited and MGR Royalties Limited (“we”, “us” and “our”) are audit, accountancy, tax and business advisory firms.
+We are registered in England and Wales – mgr as a limited liability partnership under number OC307515, and MGR Audit Limited and MGR Royalties Limited as limited companies under numbers 04875400 and 6475704 respectively.
+Our registered office is at 55 Loudoun Road, St John’s Wood, London, NW8 0DL.

 For the purpose of the Data Protection Legislation and this notice, we are the ‘data controller’.
 This means that we are responsible for deciding how we hold and use personal data about you.
 We are required under the Data Protection Legislation to notify you of the information contained in this privacy notice.

 We have appointed a Data Protection Manager.
 Our Data Protection Manager is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
-Should you wish to contact our Data Protection Point of Contact you can do so using the contact details noted at paragraph 12 (Contact Us) below.
+Should you wish to contact our Data Protection Point of Contact you can do so using the contact details noted in the paragraph headed Contact Us below.

 Personal data is any information relating to an identifiable person who can be directly or indirectly identified by reference to that information.

 We obtain personal data about you, for example, when: